 In 1989, following the war's conclusion, Ali Akbar Hashemi Rafsanjani was elected president and tasked with rebuilding the country.
 Rafsanjani encouraged Khatam al-Anbiya to partner with his government for the rebuilding of Iran.
 Khatam al-Anbiya's move into civilian enterprises expanded its influence and economic portfolio as it took on lucrative post-war reconstruction projects.
-Fueled by Khatam al-Anbiya's profits, the IRGC has taken on an outsized role in the militarization of Iran's economy and the organization effectively operates as a state within a state, accountable only to Supreme Leader Khamenei.
+Fueled by Khatam al-

+Anbiya's profits, the IRGC has taken on an outsized role in the militarization of Iran's economy and the organization effectively operates as a state within a state, accountable only to the Supreme Leader.

-Both Supreme Leader Khamenei and President Rafsanjani sought to build patronage links to the IRGC, and as a result, Khatam al-Anbiya began winning tenders and bids to build dams, expanding upon the legacy of showy dam construction inaugurated under the Shah.
+Both Khamenei and Rafsanjani sought to build patronage links to the IRGC, and as a result, Khatam al-Anbiya began winning tenders and bids to build dams, expanding upon the legacy of showy dam construction inaugurated under the Shah.
 Another beneficiary of the boom in dam construction has been Mahab Ghodss, an engineering consulting firm that has supervised the construction of hundreds of Iranian dams.
-Mahab Ghodss is linked to Iran's largest charitable holding foundation, Astan Quds Razavi.
-Astan Quds Razavi is a bastion of support for Iran's hardline clerical establishment.
-The revenues generated by dam construction help Khamenei keep his core constituencies, the IRGC and hardline clerical establishment, satiated, incentivizing their continued loyalty to Khamenei.
+Mahab Ghodss is linked to Iran's largest charitable holding foundation, Astan Quds Razavi, a bastion of support for Iran's hardline clerical establishment.
+The revenues generated by dam construction help the Supreme Leader keep his core constituencies, the IRGC and hardline clerical establishment, satiated, incentivizing their continued loyalty to Khamenei.

-Whereas 13 dams were constructed during the Shah's reign, Iran's Islamic Revolutionary government that succeeded the Shah has built over 600 dams in its nearly four decades in power, massively accelerating the environmental deterioration that began under the Shah.
-Iran today, the world's 18th most populous country and 18th largest nation in terms of land area, stands as the world's third largest dam builder.
+While 13 dams were constructed during the Shah's reign, the Islamic revolutionary government has built over 600 dams in its four decades in power, massively accelerating the environmental deterioration that began under the Shah.
+Iran today, 18th in the world in population and land area, is the world's third largest dam builder.

-Iran's emphasis on dam building has been carried out in a reckless and corrupt manner.
-The combination of stakeholders in Iranian dam projects has created a perverse incentive structure whereby dams are commissioned regardless of utility or environmental impact.
+Iran's dam building has been carried out with recklessness and corruption.
+The combination of stakeholders in Iranian dam projects has created a perverse incentive structure, whereby dams are commissioned regardless of utility or environmental impact.
 According to Nikahang Kowsar, Iran's "construction boom was spurred by consulting firms, politicians, and parliamentary candidates who saw large infrastructure projects as a way to consolidate their political support.
 The bigger the dam, the longer they would hold office."

-In an in-person interview, Nikahang Kowsar explained the corrupt process by which Khatam Al-Anbiya imposes its will to force through construction projects.
+In an interview with UANI, Kowsar explained the corrupt process by which Khatam Al-Anbiya forces through construction projects.
 Khatam al-Anbiya provides a livelihood for 135,000 employees.
 The size of its labor force gives Khatam al-Anbiya political clout, which it has abused to secure backing for dam construction projects, as well as road building and energy field development.
-There is little to no accountability in the process.
+There is little or no accountability in the process.
 Khatam al-Anbiya insists that the people need a dam and it will be good for the environment.
 The regime has effectively neutered Iran's primary environmental stakeholder, the DOE.
-The DOE often raises environmental concerns over dam projects but has little recourse through the judicial system to prevent Khatam al-Anbiya and the IRGC from carrying out massive projects.
-At times, the regime will commission an environmental study, but will then impose an arbitrary deadline.
+The department often raises environmental concerns over dam projects but has little recourse through the judicial system to prevent Khatam al-Anbiya and the IRGC from carrying out massive projects.
+At times, the regime will commission an environmental study but then impose an arbitrary deadline for completion.
 When the DOE fails to complete the study on time, Khatam al-Anbiya and its partners will simply construct the dam without the DOE's approval.